anandhuguts/zengent/replit.md

 This agent provides comprehensive document scraping (including Confluence integration, IBM Doclinq for PDF processing), intelligent Q&A, and enterprise AI integration.
 It uses LangChain for document processing, LangGraph for workflow orchestration, Langfuse for observability, and Redis for caching.
 ChromaDB stores the persistent knowledge base.
 It supports multi-model AI responses and a chat interface for context-aware interactions.

 ### ZenVector Agent - Advanced Code Intelligence
 An enhanced AI agent for enterprise-grade code analysis.
-It integrates ChromaDB for persistent vector storage, HuggingFace CodeBERT for code quality, and SonarQube for static code analysis, quality metrics, and technical debt assessment.
+It integrates ChromaDB for persistent vector storage and HuggingFace CodeBERT for code quality analysis.
 Langfuse provides LLM monitoring and tracing for all AI operations.

 ### Enterprise AI Technology Stack
-The platform integrates advanced AI and ML technologies: IBM Doclinq for PDF processing, LangChain for document handling, LangGraph for workflow orchestration, Langfuse for LLM observability, SonarQube for code quality, HuggingFace Models (CodeBERT, DialoGPT, transformers) for local AI, and multi-LLM support (OpenAI, Claude, Gemini, local).
+The platform integrates advanced AI and ML technologies: IBM Doclinq for PDF processing, LangChain for document handling, LangGraph for workflow orchestration, Langfuse for LLM observability, HuggingFace Models (CodeBERT, DialoGPT, transformers) for local AI, and multi-LLM support (OpenAI, Claude, Gemini, local).
 ChromaDB serves as the vector database, and Redis is used for performance optimization.

 ## External Dependencies